2 days inca trail

 02 ppl Min - 08ppl Max

-2 Days Inca Trail | Short Inca Trail Hike
+2 Days Inca Trail with Hotel| Short Inca Trail Hike

-The 2 Days Inca Trail, popularly known as the Short Inca Trail to Machu Picchu, is one of the famous alternative hikes to Machu Picchu.
+The 2 Day Inca Trail, popularly known as the Short Inca Trail to Machu Picchu, is one of the famous alternative hikes to Machu Picchu.
 It takes you through some of the iconic Inca sites and gives you a glimpse into Andean traditions and Peruvian history.

 The Classic 4-Day Inca Trail is the most popular route to reach Machu Picchu.
 However, due to its growing demand and in order to preserve its authenticity, local authorities have introduced permits for the Inca Trail.
 These permits only allow access to 500 people per day, including porters, guides, cooks, and visitors.